-Known as the world capital of diamonds and one of Europe’s fashion and entertainment meccas, it was also home to one of the biggest painters of the 16th century, Rubens, the leader of a group of Flemish painters who have since entered the history of art.
-Thus, it is no wonder that Antwerp’s population is as diverse as its spirit, and the Jews of Antwerp have a very special place in the city.
+Known as the world capital of diamonds and one of Europe’s fashion and entertainment meccas, it’s also the city of one of the biggest painters of the 16th century, Rubens, the leader of a group of Flemish painters.
+No wonder Antwerp’s population is as diverse as its spirit, and the Jews have a very special place in this city.

-Next, take a stroll along the picturesque Grote Markt (market square), Antwerp’s medieval heart, dominated by a stately Italo-Flemish Renaissance-style Stadhuis (city hall).
+Take a stroll on the picturesque Grote Markt (market square), Antwerp’s medieval heart, dominated by a stately Italo-Flemish Renaissance-style Stadhuis (city hall).

 Discover with us a unique symbiosis of tradition and modernity on our Jewish Antwerp Tour!